Shreeyalisingh/varanasi-tourism-app/README.md

 # Varanasi Tourism App

-A simple React app showcasing famous tourist places in Varanasi, India.
+A React app showcasing famous tourist places in Varanasi, India.
 Users can browse places and add them to a personal "Tour Plan".

 ## Features